vividos/UnderworldAdventures/uwadv/docs/README.mingw32.txt

 installed when doing a "make install" or "make update" (see below for make targets).

-The variable MINGW_PATH should be set to the base path of the mingw32 installation.
+The variable MINGW_PATH should be set to the base path of the MinGW installation.
 It is mainly to specify the SDL include path.

 There are some settings that can be set to "yes" or "no".
 These are: